Xilinx/SME-Developer-Labs/FILTER2D_Lab_Previous.md

 	* Creating a new project called **Filter2D**
 	* Adding the AWS-VU9P-F1 platform to the project and selecting it as the target for this project
 	* Importing the host and kernel source files
-	* Setting GCC compile and link options
 	* Setting the name of the FPGA binary container as **binary_container_1**
 	* Setting the **Filter2DKernel** function to be a custom hardware function (also referred to as kernel).
+	* Mapping the ports of the **Filter2DKernel** function to two different memory interfaces; one for reads and one for writes.
-	* Setting command line arguments to be passed to the application when it is executed.
+	* Setting **binary_container_1** to be the first argument passed to the host application when it is executed.

 	Most of this information is displayed in the **SDX Project Settings** window which is prominently displayed in the center of the GUI.
 It indicates the project name (**Filter2D**), the selected platform (**AWS-VU9-F1**) and the FPGA binary container (**binary_container_1**) with the hardware function (**Filter2DKernel**).

- _TODO: Update screenshot_
     ![](./images/filter2d_lab/SDxWindows.PNG)

 1. Familiarize yourself with the different sections of the GUI layout: